Costa Brava

 Several towns inland are worth leaving the beach for a few hours to take advantage of all they offer regarding architectural, cultural and gastronomic heritage.
 From Figueres to Girona via small medieval villages, the Costa Brava is also a hinterland made up of charming coastal destinations.

 Coming to Figueres without visiting the Dali Theater-Museum is an impossible task as the identity of the capital of the Alt Empordà is closely linked to the artistic heritage of the Catalan painter and sculptor.
-On the other hand, you can continue your discovery of Figueres with the other must-see monument, the Castle of Sant Ferran, recognized as the largest fortress in Europe.
-The old town is also home to a rich architectural heritage which makes strolling so pleasant in the day.
+On the other hand, you can continue your discovery of Figueres with the other must-see monument, the Castle of Sant Ferran, which was recognized as the largest fortress in Europe from the modern era.
+The old town is also home to a rich architectural heritage, making strolling so pleasant in the day.
 This non-coastal town, located about twenty kilometres from Rosas and Empuriabrava, is worth a detour!

 Girona offers its visitors a step back in time.
 Renowned for its historic old town and its fortified walls in the medieval quarter and the Força Vella, the city lends itself to strolling, the time to fully immerse yourself in the history of Spain.
 People also come there for its cultural program, which makes the heart of the city beat in all seasons.

 Another town in the hinterland worth a visit: Banyoles.
-Built around its pond in the Robacorba mountains, this town in the province of Girona offers an unusual configuration that attracts visitors, in particular, looking for a sporting holiday.
+Built around the Estany de Banyoles lake surrounded by the Robacorba mountains, this town in the province of Girona offers an unusual configuration that attracts visitors, in particular, those looking for a sporting holiday.
 Lovers of old stones will not be left out.
-However, because Banyoles is one of those villages which have preserved their architecture of yesteryear and enhanced their heritage, among which are three Catalan gems: the monastery of Sant Esteve, the church of Santa Maria dels Turers and the Gothic Pia Almoina palace.
+Banyoles is one of those villages which have preserved their architecture of yesteryear and enhanced their heritage, among which are three Catalan gems: the monastery of Sant Esteve, the church of Santa Maria dels Turers and the Gothic Pia Almoina palace.

 Don't miss either: